hashicorp/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

   - Must be granted appropriate roles to complete required tasks
   - Must belong to one organization, but may be granted access to any number of projects in that organization.
-  - May have an IP whitelist configured and some capabilities may require a whitelist to be configured (these are noted in the MongoDB Atlas API documentation).
+  - May have an IP access list configured and some capabilities may require an access list to be configured (these are noted in the MongoDB Atlas API documentation).